flagis/GeoAtelier/7_SensorThingsAPI/readme.md

 ## Sending observations

+### Observations & Measurements (O&M)

-### The datastream, really tied the room together”
+### The datastream, really tied the room together
 The datastream is where this Thing, Sensor, ObservedProperty and Observation are tied together.
+The Datastream is the (OData) base to create (POST) the Observation.

 ### The code: